sreelakshmilingamgunta/Devops_Notes/Terraform/notes.md

 - AWS: Uses CloudFormation templates for infrastructure as code.
 - Google Cloud Platform: Uses Deployment Manager and Deployment Manager templates for infrastructure as code😊

-Why do people use Terraform if Iac tools already exists in Cloud Providers?
+Why do people use Terraform if Iac tools already exists in Cloud Providers🙄?

 while cloud providers offer their own tools for managing infrastructure as code